Lichbio/Lichbio/README.md

 - 👋 Hi, I’m Lich Nguyen
-- 👀 I’m interested in maths, statistics, data science, industry, medicine
+- 👀 I’m interested in medicine, application in medicine
-- 🌱 I’m currently focusing on data science
+- 🌱 I’m currently focusing on data science and statistics
 - 💞️ I’m looking forward to your collaboration
 - 📫 Reach me at ntlich85@gmail.com/ lichbio at gmail.com